DavyJ0nes/ecs-demo/README.md

 There is a Makefile within the root of the repository that contains helper commands to help easiliy deploy the artifacts to your AWS cloud.

 #### How to test
-Once the stack has been deployed using Terraform then we can use [AWSpec]() to run some acceptance tests on the infrastructure to ensure that everything is running as expected.
+Once the stack has been deployed using Terraform then we can use [AWSpec](https://github.com/k1LoW/awspec) to run some acceptance tests on the infrastructure to ensure that everything is running as expected.

-This can be done using the Make file with the following command: `make test`
+This can be done using the Make file with the following command: `make test`.
+This installs the relevant ruby gems and then runs rake on the test specs.

 ```
 ├── Makefile